 They nodded as one.

 “Get out,” the officer said.
-He waved his pistol toward the door.
+He waved his rifle toward the door.

 Ryan lifted Emily.
 Held her against him like a baby.
 She wrapped her arms around his neck.
 Her cheek wet against his.